spidernet-io/spiderpool/docs/usage/install/underlay/get-started-kind.md

 test-app-84d5699474-dbtl5   1/1     Running   0          6m23s   172.18.40.112   spider-control-plane   <none>           <none>
 ```

 As tested, everything works fine with the Kind cluster.
-You can test and experience more features of Spiderpool based on kind clusters, see [Quick start](./docs/usage/install.md).
+You can test and experience more features of Spiderpool based on kind clusters.

 ## Uninstall